cognitedata/reveal/react-components/src/architecture/base/README.md

 ### architecture/base/views

 - **BaseView**: Represents a abstract base view class that provides common functionality for all types of views.
-This does not have any dependency to three.js and can be used in other types of views as well.
+This does not have any dependency to `three.js` and can be used in other types of views as well.

-- **ThreeView**: Represents an abstract base class for a Three.js view in the application.
+- **ThreeView**: Represents an abstract base class for a `Three.js` view in the application.
 It adds basicly 2 things: Concept of bounding box and a pointer to the renderTarget (viewer).
 The bounding box is a lazy calculation.
-The reeason for this object is that we sometimes can have a view without any `Object3D`, for instance if a view manipulates another view, for instance a texture on a surface.
+The reason for this object is that we sometimes can have a view without any `Object3D`, for instance if a view manipulates another view, for instance a texture on a surface.

-- **GroupThreeView**: Represents an abstract base class for a Three.js view where it holds a pointer to a `THREE.Group` object.
+- **GroupThreeView**: Represents an abstract base class for a `Three.js` view where it holds a pointer to a `THREE.Group` object.
 This object is the root of the `Object3D`'s that can be added to the view.
-The most important method is a`sddChildren()` to be overridden.
-Here the children of the group should be added.
-The class will administrate the group and the children, and perform a lazy creation of these automatically.
-In the code all views are inherited from `GroupThreeView`.
+The most important method is a`addChildren()` to be overridden.
+Here is where the children of the group should be added.
+The class will administate the group and the children, and perform a lazy creation of these automatically. `GroupThreeView` implements the `CustomObject` which is injected into Reveal by `viewer.addCustomObject(this)` when the view is set to visible.
+It is removed from Reveal when view is hidden by `viewer.removeCustomObject(this)`.
+This magic should be hidden from the application developer.
+All concrete views I have made inherit from `GroupThreeView`.

 ### architecture/base/domainObjectHelpers